Important Information

 For any new or future requests for shared care, here is what you need to know:

-• Specialist Care: Your ADHD medication and monitoring will need to be managed by a specialist.
-As and when we receive requests to enter “shared are agreements” with specialists, we will inform them that we will not be able to accept this agreement.
-We recommend contacting your specialist or the clinic where your medication was initiated to discuss your ongoing care.
+• Your ADHD medication and monitoring will need to be provided and managed by your private provider.
+As and when we receive requests to enter “shared care agreements” with private providers, we will inform them that we will not be able to accept this agreement.
+We recommend contacting your private provider to discuss your ongoing care.

 Thank you for your understanding and cooperation.